 Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
 Eligibility for Medicaid is dependent on income and other circumstances including whether or not the individual has dependents and if they receive any other assistance.
 Medicaid may possibly even cover the costs associated with drug or alcohol rehab, and there are a lot of drug rehabilitation programs throughout the country which are covered through Medicaid.
 Most drug and alcohol treatment programs which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, typically 30 days or less.
 Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.

-If someone is addicted to drugs or alcohol and is seeking help, there are many effective drug rehab facilities accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective drug rehab programs which offer an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can vary in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol rehabilitation facility.
-For additional information, consult with an addiction specialist at a drug or alcohol treatment center in your area to see which programs your private health insurance will cover.
+If somebody is abusing drugs or alcohol and is seeking help, many effective drug rehabilitation facilities accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more effective drug treatment programs which offer an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can vary in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehab facility.
+For more information, consult with an addiction specialist at a substance abuse rehabilitation center in your area to find out which services your private health insurance will cover.